 What works best for you, using your phone as a calendar or using a diary to keep track of your schedule?
 Do you feel more energised in the morning or the evening?
 Do you prefer to tidy as you go about your day or do you prefer to set time aside each day?

-To be more organised everyday you need to create habits, and the best way to do that is to first do what works for you and your lifestyle.
-Otherwise you will quickly revert to old habits and feeling unorganised.
+To be more organised every day you need to create habits, and the best way to do that is to first do what works for you and your lifestyle.
+Otherwise, you will quickly revert to old habits and feel unorganised.